kevin m. walczyk...

 , Southeastern League of Composers, College Music Society, and national conferences of the Society of Composers, Inc., College Music Society, Midwest Clinic, CBDNA, American Bandmasters Association, World Association for Symphonic Bands and Ensembles (WASBE), and the North American Saxophone Alliance.
 His works have been featured throughout Europe, Asia, South America and North America and at new music festivals in the United States, Holland, Belgium, the Ukraine, Japan, Taiwan, Russia and Peru.

-Walczyk's commissions include the Oregon Symphony, the St. Louis Symphony Orchestra, the Third Angle Contemporary Music Ensemble, the Master Musicians Collective, the Portland Brass Society, SoundMoves, the Pittsburgh New Music Ensemble, the Art Abrams Swing Machine Big Band, the Portland Youth Philharmonic, the Hutchin's Consort, the American Guild of Organists, the Institute of Chamber Music, the Vancouver Symphony Orchestra
+Walczyk's commissions include the Oregon Symphony, the St. Louis Symphony Orchestra, the Third Angle Contemporary Music Ensemble, the Master Musicians Collective, the Portland Brass Society, SoundMoves, the Pittsburgh New Music Ensemble, the Chamber Orchestra Kremlin, the Art Abrams Swing Machine Big Band, the Portland Youth Philharmonic, the Hutchin's Consort, the American Guild of Organists, the Institute of Chamber Music, the Vancouver Symphony Orchestra

 , and many professional musicians, educators, and arts-in-education residencies.
 Walczyk's concertos have been commissioned by such luminaries as trumpet virtuoso Tim Morrison (Boston Symphony), trombonist Pete Ellefson (Seattle Symphony; Indiana University), and clarinetist Joseph LeBlanc (The President's Own Marine Band).
 Walczyk's commissions for band include the 2010 and 2011 Midwest Clinic Commission, Indiana University, University of Texas, Florida State, Michigan State, Texas Tech, University of Missouri Kansas City Conservatory, University of Kansas, University of South Carolina, University of Oklahoma, Tokyo's Musashino Academia Musicae, University of Washington and the University of Oregon.